arcaderepairman/simple-sinatra/README.md

     Your Test URL is :
     ec2-54-252-173-67.ap-southeast-2.compute.amazonaws.com

-    Assuming you have set both HTTPLocation and SSHLocation to your network location you can use the url above to access the server.
+    Assuming you have set both HTTPLocation and SSHLocation to your network gateway (internet IP) you can use the url above to access the server via ssh.
 There wont be anything on the http endpoint until you deploy the Ansible code so the url wont work in a browser.
 However you can use to access the machine via ssh using the supplied pem key, but its just a plain CentOS image at the moment.

       To ssh in : #> ssh -i ~/rea_access_key.pem centos@ec2-54-252-173-67.ap-southeast-2.compute.amazonaws.com